Selecting a Major

 Your undergraduate major

 Select a major that reflects your interests and passions.
-The average age of acceptance to many postgraduate health professions programs is approximately 24-26 years, so it's a good idea to choose a field you would like to practice in before medical/health professional school begins.
+The average age of acceptance to many postgraduate health professions programs is currently in a students late 20's, so it's a good idea to choose a field you would like to work in before medical or health professional school begins.

-While many students choose a major in the sciences leading to a bachelor's of science degree (biology, biotechnology, chemistry, clinical laboratory science, or physics), any other major offered at UMass Dartmouth is also acceptable.
+While many students choose a major in the sciences leading to a Bachelor of Science degree including, but not limited to, biology, biotechnology, chemistry, medical laboratory science, physics or psychology, any major offered at UMass Dartmouth is acceptable.

 Some professional programs may also require at least a semester of biochemistry with laboratory, and several semesters of anatomy and physiology with laboratory.
 Collectively, these courses are often completed within your four years and in addition to those needed to satisfy your major requirements.